ariannab/MeMo/README.md

 > <p>You will find an expected translation for method applyInverseTo(org.apache.commons.math3.geometry.euclidean.threed.FieldRotation<T> r).

-To verify MeMo performances on such dataset, clone this repo and launch `./gradlew accuracyEQ`, which will show the translations produced on the present ground truth.
+To verify MeMo performances on such dataset, clone this repo and launch `./gradlew accuracyEQComplete`, which will show the translations produced on the present ground truth.
 For each method of each class, MeMo may produce exactly the translation written in the file (`Correct`), a non-empty translation that differs from the expected one (`Wrong`), an empty translation when condition is not empty (`Missing`), or a non-empty translation when no condition was expected (`Spurious`).

 ### Mutation analysis experiments
 Please go to <a href=https://gitlab.software.imdea.org/arianna.blasi/memo-experiments-2021>this repository</a> for complete instructions on how to reproduce the Mutation analysis results.
 These experiments practically show how MeMo assertions can detect bugs.